stuartellis/tf-tasks/README.md

 TFT_CONTEXT=dev TFT_STACK=my-app task tft:apply
 ```

-The tooling specifically does not include code in a programming language like Python or Go.
-This means that it requires little maintenance.
+The main tooling is a single [Task](https://taskfile.dev) file that generates and runs commands.
+It specifically does not include code in a programming language like Python or Go.
+This means that it runs on any UNIX-based system, including CI/CD environments, has few dependencies and requires little maintenance.
 It is not tied to particular versions of Terraform or OpenTofu.

 > This project uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft`.